Lux in Tenebris

 As the autumnal days shorten and the darkness of winter approaches, Colin Lynch conducts The Boston Cecilia in a concert celebrating the radiant beauty of light, a symbol of hope in time of gloom.

 Our program begins with choral works spanning five centuries by composers and poets who have drawn inspiration from light, particularly as seen in planets, stars, and celestial illumination.
 We will explore diverse musical styles, from Purcell’s early verse anthem setting of Psalm 8 to Ešenvald’s setting of a Sara Teasdale poem, scored for choir and tuned water goblets.
 Anchoring our program is the Boston premiere of Luminosity, a seven-movement multimedia work by James Whitbourn, which sets texts by visionaries, mystics, and prophets.
-This innovative work employs a diverse instrumentation that transcends the boundaries of multicultural music.
+This innovative work employs a diverse instrumentation and will be accompanied by lighting effects created by media artist Peter Torpey.

 Stephen Paulus, The day is done